 In 1999 M.T.
 Kalashnikov was presented with medals of the Honorary worker of the office of Public Prosecutor of the Russian Federation and Honorary worker of the Ministry of Internal Affairs.
 The Union of the scientific and engineering companies decorated the legendary designer with a Shukhov Gold medal.

 The Scientific circles of the country, of the Udmurt republic and the International Scientific Academies recognized the invaluable service of M.T.
 Kalashnikov in designing the whole family of the automatic small arms and gave him the following academic status: the Honorary Professor of the Izhevsk State Technical University (1984), the Honorary Member (Academician) of the Russian Academy of the Missile Artillery (1993), the Honorary Member of the Russian Engineering Academy (1994), the Real Member-Academician of the Engineering Academy of the Udmurt Republic (1995), the Honorary Member of the International Academy of the USA Sciences, Industry, Education and Arts (1996), the Real Member-Academician of the Informatization International Academy (1997).

 M.T.
-Kalashnikov has been working at the "Izhevsk machine-building plant" and at the same time he is a consultant of the Director General of the "Rosoboronexport" FSUE.
+Kalashnikov had been working at the "Izhevsk machine-building plant" and at the same time he was a consultant of the Director General of the "Rosoboronexport" FSUE.
 Today the small arms created by the Russian designer are still the symbol of reliability, perfect engineering and design.